 The event isn´t a rally but a leisurely, untimed drive in the company of fellow enthusiasts.
 The Tour route on both Friday and Saturday is no more than 130 miles long and, where possible, follows scenic back roads through the un-spoilt Breton countryside with ample time allowed for you to explore some of the towns and villages along the way.

-On Saturday 23rd June we´ll be following a route through the lovely Finistere countryside and, each evening, we´ll rendezvous at the Oceania Hotel in Quimper - a good 4-Star hotel.
-The entry fee of £650 for a crew of two includes accommodation and dinner each night.
+On Saturday 22nd June we´ll be following a circular route through the lovely countryside along the Breton/Normandy border and, each evening, we´ll rendezvous for dinner at the delightful Hotel-Restaurant du Lion d´Or in St Brice en Cogles.
+The entry fee of £700 for a crew of two includes accommodation and dinner each night.

 On Sunday you are free to return home or to extend your stay in Brittany.